Bloc/group-sessions/content/decks/build-your-own/PRESENTER_NOTES.md

 Many of you want to **build your own app/ start your own business**.
 You will use popular APIs in your application.

-- Previous workshop: What is an API?
+Previous workshop: What is an API?
 - Requests from folks to build their own app.
 - Next: how to build your own business?

 + Review: how APIs work
 + Steps to use APIs in your next project
-+ Example code: Examination of popular apps/ how they're built > full folder view: Spotify app (BlocJams)
++ Example code: Examination of popular apps/ how they're built > full folder structure view: Spotify app (BlocJams)

 ## 2. A bit about my background

 ## 3. Lecture overview:
 I. Review: what are APIs & how do APIs work?
 II.
-How to use an API to build your own app
+How to use APIs to build your own app
 III.
 Popular web apps built: Node, React, Uber, Slack, Spotify, Google Maps APIs

 ## 4. Expectations